Restoring: Regular and Show Cars

 -Adriana C., Los Angeles, CA, 6/23/2016

 Please let us know if you have any other questions or want to schedule an appointment, give us a call/text 818.793.7728 or email us email@example.com to talk about your baby, I mean your project.
+Keep in mind that restorations usually start at 17K and the waitlist is about 2 years long.

 If you are not able to come by our shop during normal working hours, you can give us a call or send us an email, and make an appointment when you can come, in most cases we are able to accommodate our clients.